LINEMANWongnai/LINE-MAN-Wongnai-Mysterious-Code-3/README.md

 (2.)
 The challenge for competition is located at https://bit.ly/Challenge-Mysterious-Code

 (3.)
-Please submit a simple code that solves the Mysterious Code 3 (.zip) via this link : https://bit.ly/LMWNMysteriousCode3
+Please submit a simple code and answer (.txt) that solves the Mysterious Code 3 (.zip) via this link : https://bit.ly/LMWNMysteriousCode3

 Remember, the key to winning is not only about submitting the correct solutions but also about submitting them quickly and with clean code.
 In the event of a tie, the participant with the fastest submission time will be declared the winner.